- Posted by Regina on Apr 06, 2013 - Leave a Comment

-The line up of Balinese sacred days at this time of the calendars is astonishing, as is the dedication with which they’re celebrated.
+The line up of Balinese sacred days at this time of their calendar is astonishing, as is the dedication with which they’re celebrated.

 We already got to experience Nyepi, a once a year treat, if you like peace, introspection and moonlight.
 Two weeks later the 10 day Galungan celebrations start.
 They end today, with Kuningan: